 My top recommendation in Winnipeg is the Canadian Museum of Human Rights.
 It’s a massive, modern facility that tells the story of the genocides around the world throughout the past few centuries (there were far more than I realized), as well as spotlighting those working for the rights of minority groups and all humans.

-The museum also has a lookout elevator tower, from which I took the bridge photo that served as last month’s Photo Teaser.
+The museum also has a lookout elevator tower.
 I met up with a local and wandered through the hipster neighborhoods, grabbed a couple drinks, and walked along the riverfront path.
 Winnipeg was a nice spot – I’d go back again.

 I never imaged finding myself in Saskatoon, but that’s why I love travel.
 It opens doors to new worlds!
 I made the drive up because my friend Kat now lives here, so it was great having a familiar face to show me around and discover the fun things to do in Saskatoon.

 We found some of the city’s nicer food spots, including a pizza place that tops the pie with a maple syrup drizzle.
 Only in Canada!